Al-1n/Al-1n.github.io/_portfolio/1_project.markdown

  `streamlit run Meteo_Dash.py`

-**Proof of Concept.** Meteo Dash isn't just an application; it's a proof of concept.
-Tailorable to various subjects, this platform showcases the potential for transforming complex data into a user-friendly and adaptable format.
-Imagine tracking disease outbreaks, or visualizing economic patterns.
-The possibilities are endless.
+**Proof of Concept.**  Tailorable to various subjects, this platform showcases the potential for transforming complex data into a user-friendly and adaptable format.

 **Contributors**